DeeDowns/story-squad-fe-b/README.md

 * test - runs tests as defined in *.spec.ts files
 * lint - format and correct errors with prettier
 ```

-## Contributing

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

-Please note we have a [code of conduct](./CODE_OF_CONDUCT.md).
-Please follow it in all your interactions with the project.

-Check [this document](https://docs.google.com/document/d/16_5xD-CXISF9lwX15nUL0mCMfQDcITRjyfNiXzN4Zzk/edit?usp=sharing) for what's been done/worked on, and what needs to be done.
-This will give you a good idea on where to start with your contributions.  **IMPORTANT!** Please update for the benefit of future developers.

-## Issue/Bug Request

-**If you are having an issue with the existing project code, please submit a bug report under the following guidelines:**

-- Check first to see if your issue has already been reported.
-- Check to see if the issue has recently been fixed by attempting to reproduce the issue using the latest master branch in the repository.
-- Create a live example of the problem.
-- Submit a detailed bug report including your environment & browser, steps to reproduce the issue, actual and expected outcomes, where you believe the issue is originating from, and any potential solutions you have considered.

-### Feature Requests

-We would love to hear from you about new features which would improve this app and further the aims of our project.
-Please provide as much detail and information as possible to show us why you think your new feature should be implemented.

-### Pull Requests

-If you have developed a patch, bug fix, or new feature that would improve this app, please submit a pull request.
-It is best to communicate your ideas with the developers first before investing a great deal of time into a pull request to ensure that it will mesh smoothly with the project.

-Remember that this project is licensed under the MIT license, and by submitting a pull request, you agree that your work will be, too.

-#### Pull Request Guidelines

-- Update the README.md with details of changes to the interface, including new plist variables, exposed ports, useful file locations and container parameters.
-- Ensure that your code conforms to our existing code conventions and test coverage.
-- Include the relevant issue number, if applicable.
-- You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.

-- Please see [Labs Gitflow](https://github.com/Lambda-School-Labs/labs28-gitflow.git) for proper flow on all your pull requests.

-## Documentation

-See [Backend Documentation](https://story-squad-b-api.herokuapp.com/api-docs/) for details on the backend of our project.

 <br>